 By default, MindTouch has three conditional content types accessible via the the editor: Pro Member, Community Member, and Anonymous user.
 These conditional content types only display text to users that belong to the specified group.
 You can also create custom conditional text blocks for specific groups.

-Conditional Content cannot does not display in Contextual Help windows.
+Conditional Content cannot display in Contextual Help windows.

 Add conditional content to a page

 - Open a page in Edit mode and place the courser where you want conditional content, or highlight content that you want to be conditional.